 "No. The best I can tell you is that it's part of their personality programming."

-"Maybe it's the gender issues," chuckled Optimus.
+"Maybe it's the sex issues," chuckled Optimus.
 "Though why they have them at all is beyond me."

 "Maybe one of them was our lab biologist.
 I don't know why anyone else would be interested."
 Rhinox leaned over Optimus' shoulder to reach the console, then tapped a few keys and brought up more code.
 "I think the pods scanning each other is why they've at least got their basic functions but not personal memories.
 Whatever one was missing the other could fill in."